Maxence-Labesse/AutoMxL/README.md

 - df_model_res: models information and metrics stored in DataFrame

 ### Application methods
-Since features transformations and models are stored as class attributes, you can apply it to any iso-structure dataset :
+Once you have apply preprocess and select_features methods, you can apply the same transformations to any iso-structure dataset :
 - preprocess_apply
 - select_features_apply
-- model_apply

 ```python
 df_prep = auto_df.preprocess_apply(df)
 df_sel = auto_df.select_features_apply(df_prep)
 ```
+\
+If you prefere to train and test your model separately, you can also use the following modelisation methods :
+- model_train
+- model apply

 ### Other methods
 Since AML is pandas DataFrame inherited class, you can apply any DataFrame methods.